-Well… Yes. in many ways, law school is hard.
+Well… Yes.
+In many ways, law school is hard.
 But is law school really that hard?
 Well, that depends.
 In an absolute sense, law school is hard.
 There are very few educational experiences that can match it for rigor, both in terms of the work required and the amount of stress you will face.

 However, how hard law school is for you will depend on how well you are suited to it.
-When deciding whether or not to go to law school, it’s time to take an honest look in the mirror and do some very serious introspection.
+When deciding whether or not to go to law school, it’s time to take an honest look in the mirror and do some solemn introspection.
 If you are a classic type-A person who has always been ahead of the curve and enjoys taking on heavy burdens at work and school, then law school won’t be hard for you, it will be your natural environment!

-You have to be careful when making these self-assessments though—in law school you are not comparing yourself to the lazy rabble of undergrad.
+You have to be careful when making these self-assessments though.
+In law school, you are not comparing yourself to the lazy rabble of undergrad.
 Imagine competing with 200 or more of the hardest-working people you’ve ever met.
 That is what you are up against in law school.